Red Lands Water System Project – Jamaica

 Stakeholders in the project include the Clarendon Parish Council Roads and Works Department, the Forestry Department, and Red Hills Primary and Infant School.
 The project is set to have a profound impact on the Red Lands Community through a more consistent and reliable supply of water to homes, businesses, and churches.
 The creation and implementation of a management plan will continue to rehabilitate the current water system with aims at eventually providing water to Red Hills and Red Hills Primary and Infant School.

-The Project will also train several individuals from the Red Lands community in Project Design and Management, and Grant Writing to equip them with the skills and knowledge to apply for grant funding in the future without the help of Peace Corps, or any other organization.
+The Project will also train several individuals from the Red Lands community in Project Design and Management, and Grant Writing to equip them with the skills and knowledge to apply for grant funding in the future without the help of the Peace Corps, or any other organization.

 An improvement and expansion of the current domestic water system will allow community members the ability to spend more time on income-generating activities, like operating small businesses, farming, social activities, such as parenting and community groups, and educational activities, including higher education, assisting with their child’s education, or expanding their education through self-help means.